Skip to contents

 This function allows you to calculate the ratio between the actual edge length of class i and the hypothetical minimum edge length of class i in a categorical landscape in vector data format.
-The minimum edge length equals the edge length if class i would be maximally aggregated
+The minimum edge length equals the edge length if class i would be maximally aggregated into a circle.

 vm_c_lsi(landscape, class_col)